Tag: Theatre

 The Producers and the Danger of Laughing Too Quickly

 in ReviewsWhat happens when a musical moves so fast that laughter arrives before meaning?
-The Producers at the Garrick Theatre is explosive, technically accomplished, and deeply unsettling, inviting its audience into complicity before leaving them to question what they were so ready to enjoy.
+The Producers at the Garrick Theatre is explosive and deeply unsettling, inviting its audience into complicity before leaving them to question what they were so ready to enjoy.